 - What tax issues do you specialize in?

 - Approximately how long will it take you to finish my tax return?

 - Do you believe that I'm paying too much, too little, or just the right amount of tax?

-Contact your state's board of accountancy to check the status of a CPA's license or to find out if any disciplinary action has ever been taken against the accountant.
+Contact your state's board of accountancy to check the status of a CPA's license or to find out whether any disciplinary action has ever been taken against the accountant.
 You can ask the IRS Office of Professional Responsibility if an EA has ever been censured or subjected to other disciplinary action.
 You might also want to check with your local chamber of commerce.